Well, the most recent polling data has independents in Massachusetts breaking for Scott Brown 69 to 28 percent.

 So they get all these boxes.

-And the and the woman showed them.
+And the woman showed them.

-She says, We were so thrilled.
+She says, we were so thrilled.

-And she said they opened it up.
+And she said, they opened it up.

 Yeah, what was in the box?